jcheyer/aoc2021/README.md

 ## Day 15

 Puuuuh, dijkstra is the solution.
 After extending the graph to the Part2 dimension my solution for Part1 is now wrong.
-I guess there is a path outside of the Part1 boundery which is now shorter than the correct answer.
+I guess there is a path outside of the Part1 boundary which is now shorter than the correct answer.
-Assumption was right, I intruduced a multiply parameter and now the solution is correct.
+Assumption was right, I introduced a multiply parameter and now the solution is correct.

 ## Day 16

+Ouch.... misinterpreted the padding stuff (used it on packet level..) and lots of classic "off by one" problems.
+Finally made part 1 and I couldn't care less for part 2 right now